iOS 18—Top New Security and Privacy Features

 Frequency of Data Breaches Due to Weak Passwords

-According to the findings of Verizon’s 2022 Data Breach Investigations Report, a staggering 81% of data breaches related to hacking can be attributed to either weak or stolen credentials.
+According to the findings of Verizon’s 2022 Data Breach Investigations Report, a staggering 81% of data breaches related to hacking can be attributed to either weak or stolen credentials and passwords written down or stored electronically.
 This highlights the critical role that password security plays in safeguarding sensitive information from cyber threats.

 Impact of Data Breaches on Individuals and Organizations